 Two arrested in 2022 killing of 3-year-old Devin Page Jr.

-Devin Page Jr., a three-year-old, was sleeping in his crib when a stray bullet came through the window of his home along Fairfields Avenue the night of April 12, 2022.
-A shootout in the street left more than 30 bullet holes on the outside of the house.
+Devin Page Jr., a three-year-old, was sleeping with his one-year-old sister when a stray bullet came through the window of his home along Fairfields Avenue the night of April 12, 2022.
+A shootout in the street left more than 30 bullet holes on the outside of the house where Devin's family had tried to move out of because of violence in the area.

 Watch the news conference here: